Release Notes for Confluent Cloud¶

 March 24, 2022¶

 Consumer lag is now available as a metric in the Confluent Cloud Metrics API.
-For more details see Monitor Consumer Lag in Confluent Cloud.
+For more details see Monitor Kafka Consumer Lag in Confluent Cloud.

 March 22, 2022¶